 For the ingredients you’ll need:

-Either butter (preferred), margarine, or in a move of desperation, Crisco (I’m THAT flexible or desperate, depending on how you want to look at it.).
+Either butter (preferred), margarine, or in a move of desperation, Crisco.

 Flour (anything white).
-I’m not so desperate that I’d use whole wheat.
+We’re not so desperate that we’d use whole wheat.

 Milk (whole, 2%, or skim)–anything that ISN’T sour.
 If all you find is half and half, that will work too.